am1553/issue-reporting/LOG.md

 ### What went well

 The technical foundation is now cleaner and more coherent.
 The repository contains both executable scaffolding and supporting design documentation.
-The health-check endpoint gives a small but concrete implementation artefact for TMA02.
+The health-check endpoint confirms the backend is running, while `GET /api/issues` provides the first issue-related implementation evidence by returning persisted issue data from PostgreSQL.

-The report now better reflects the true project stage: strong design and setup evidence, with business functionality still in progress.
+The report now better reflects the true project stage: strong design and setup evidence, with the first backend issue route working but the wider issue workflow still in progress.

 ### What did not go well

 Visible business functionality is still limited at TMA02.
-The core issue workflow has not yet been completed, so the strongest evidence at this stage is architecture, database design, repository setup, schema execution, documentation and the health-check endpoint.
+Although `GET /api/issues` is working, issue creation, editing, status updates, authentication, validation and frontend rendering against live data still need to be completed.

 ### Next action

 Submit TMA02.
-Immediately after submission, begin implementing `POST /api/issues` with Zod validation as the first business endpoint, followed by `GET /api/issues` and the React issue list.
+Immediately after submission, begin implementing `POST /api/issues` with Zod validation, followed by the React issue list and status update workflow.